blockchainsllc/in3-docs/docs/api-c.md

 - **[chainId](https://github.com/slockit/in3/blob/master/src/types/types.ts#L240)** :`string` - servers to filter for the given chain.
 The chain-id based on EIP-155. example: 0x1
 - **[finality](https://github.com/slockit/in3/blob/master/src/types/types.ts#L230)** :`number` *(optional)* - the number in percent needed in order reach finality (% of signature of the validators) example: 50
 - **[includeCode](https://github.com/slockit/in3/blob/master/src/types/types.ts#L187)** :`boolean` *(optional)* - if true, the request should include the codes of all accounts. otherwise only the the codeHash is returned.
 In this case the client may ask by calling eth_getCode() afterwards example: true
+- **[keepIn3](https://github.com/slockit/in3/blob/master/src/types/types.ts#L187)** :`boolean` *(optional)* - if true, requests sent to the input sream of the comandline util will be send theor responses in the same form as the server did. example: false
 - **[key](https://github.com/slockit/in3/blob/master/src/types/types.ts#L169)** :`any` *(optional)* - the client key to sign requests example: 0x387a8233c96e1fc0ad5e284353276177af2186e7afa85296f106336e376669f7
 - **[maxAttempts](https://github.com/slockit/in3/blob/master/src/types/types.ts#L182)** :`number` *(optional)* - max number of attempts in case a response is rejected example: 10
 - **[maxBlockCache](https://github.com/slockit/in3/blob/master/src/types/types.ts#L197)** :`number` *(optional)* - number of number of blocks cached in memory example: 100